Gradient Boosted Mixed Models: Flexible Estimation of Mean and Variance Components for Clustered Data: Supplementary Materials for the PBC Application

 Missingness is substantial for some biomarkers, including cholesterol (821 missing values) and platelet counts (73 missing values).
 For continuous variables with missing data, we imputed using the sample mean.
 For categorical indicators, we used the mode.
-We also applied alternative approaches with multiple imputation by chained equations (MICE) using CART, as well as model-specific handling of missing values (allowing RF, XGB, and GBMixed with tree base learners to use their default missing-value strategies).
-In both cases, results were similar or slightly worse than mean/mode imputation, confirming that the chosen approach does not bias our comparative findings.
+We also applied alternative approaches with a single imputed dataset generated by chained equations (MICE) using CART, as well as model-specific handling of missing values (allowing RF, XGB, and GBMixed with tree base learners to use their default missing-value strategies).
+In both cases, results were similar or slightly worse than mean / mode imputation, confirming that the chosen approach does not bias our comparative findings.

-To evaluate within-patient predictive performance, we implement a temporal train-test split that align with the longitudinal structure.
-For each patient with multiple visits, we include all but their last observation in the training set, while reserving their final observation for the test set resulting in 1660 training observations and 285 test observations.
-This approach simulates the real-world scenario of using a patient’s history to predict their future outcomes.